Martin Stickles: Trial, imprisonment, and execution

 Stickles was brought in for interrogation about the killings, protesting his innocence until the investigators revealed that they had identified a watch and some keys as belonging to Shanklin.
 At that point, Martin confessed to all three murders but also tried to implicate a neighbor, Edward Pierce, as the shooter, portraying himself as a simple accomplice.
-In his version of the events, Stickles was swayed by the promised loot and did take an active part in the planning of the murders, but didn't take part in the murders.
-However, this claim was disputed by the sheriffs, who were convinced that there had been a single shooter since only a single pair of footprints were found in the snow leading to one of the crime scenes, and Pierce was confirmed to have been at his scow at the Columbia River at the time of the murders.
+In his version of the events, Stickles was swayed by the promised loot and did take an active part in the planning of the murders but did not take part in the murders.
+However, this claim was disputed by the sheriffs, who were convinced that there had been a single shooter since only a single pair of footprints was found in the snow leading to one of the crime scenes, and Pierce was confirmed to have been at his scow at the Columbia River at the time of the murders.
 While telling of the crimes, it was noted that Stickles had described them with childish indifference, only occasionally laughing at some parts and apparently feeling joyful when retelling the stories, unaware that he had contradicted himself in several instances.